gAmadorH/mongo-db-docker-compose/README.md

 # mongo-db-docker-compose
-Docker compose mongoDB with a user for a databse
+MongoDB in a Docker container with authentication using Docker Compose

+Docker compose project to create a MongoDB instance that run in Docker container and it uses a user usuario autenticado.
 Establish root username and password as well as a databse with environment vars